 Even if you avoid technology, your reputation can still precede you.
 When you told your customer you weren’t going to give him a refund, he wrote a review online which was shared on Twitter and Facebook.
-The tweet on Twitter was shared 15 times and the post on Facebook was liked 18 times and generated 7 comments.
+The tweet was shared 15 times and the post on Facebook was liked 18 times and generated 7 comments.
 One of those comments advised people not to visit your store.
-More alarming still, that Facebook post appeared in the news feed of someone who was planning to visit your store for the first time.
+More alarming still, that Facebook post appeared in the news feed of someone planning to visit your store for the first time.

 Why care about your brand?

 You might not be famous.
 You might not be a business owner.
-But people will have associations with your name when they meet you for the first time, or even before they’ve met you.
+But people will have associations with your name when they meet you for the first time, even before they’ve met you.
 If you’re maintaining a relationship, they will also have ideas about the type of person you are, and these opinions are not easy to change.

 Your brand and image matters.

 If you enjoyed this article, subscribe to make sure you don’t miss the next post!